Coffeeri/malvm/README.md

   --help  Show this message and exit.

 Commands:
-  check  [Optional: code] Checks satisfaction of CHARACTERISTIC. fix    [Optional: code] Fixes satisfaction of CHARACTERISTIC. show   [Optional: -a --show-all to include sub characteristics] Lists all characteristics.
+  check        Checks satisfaction of ALL characteristics. check <code> Checks a specific characteristic.

+  fix          Fixes all characteristics. fix   <code> Fixes a specific characteristic.

+  show         Lists all loaded characteristics. show  -a     Lists all loaded characteristics, including sub characteristics.
+        --show-all
 ```